 • While in Malaysia, he happened to stop by a restaurant in Singapore, which was "a restaurant that Mr. Tange frequented."

-Throughout my life, I have naturally continued to encounter the footsteps of Mr. Tange.
+Throughout my life, I have naturally encountered the legacy of Mr. Tange.

 Highly likely to appeal to architecture-loving tourists from overseas

-It is rare to be able to see two of his masterpieces in a regional city like Takamatsu, so even a short stay would be a worthwhile experience.
+It is rare to be able to see two of his representative works in a regional city like Takamatsu, and we decided that even a short stay would be a very worthwhile experience.

 The former Kagawa Prefectural Gymnasium may be the only place you can see it now

-Currently, the government and private sector are engaged in ongoing discussions regarding whether to demolish or preserve the former Kagawa Prefectural Gymnasium.
+Currently, there is ongoing debate between the government and private sector regarding whether to demolish or preserve the former Kagawa Prefectural Gymnasium.

 This "once in a lifetime" element really added value to the tour